 - Secure the accident scene to make it safe for others

-- Look for physical evidence (including skid marks, obstructions, and weather conditions)
+- Look for physical evidence (including skid marks, obstructions, etc.)

 - Question drivers, passengers, and others about the collision

 - Run checks for outstanding warrants

 Do I have to answer questions from the police?